Common Cannabis & Hemp Industry Terms

 Antagonist – A drug that attenuates the effect of an agonist.

-Autoflower – or day neutral cannabis varieties automatically switch from vegetative growth to the flowering stage based on age, as opposed to the ratio of light to dark hours required with photoperiod dependent cultivars.
+Autoflower – or day neutral cannabis varieties automatically switch from vegetative growth to the flowering stage based on age or root stress, as opposed to the ratio of light to dark hours required with photoperiod dependent cultivars.

 Axillary Buds – is formed at the junction between a leaf and the stem or grow within the nodes of each branch.